yazhsab/QLLM-New/README.md

 ## Contributing

 Contributions are welcome and greatly appreciated!
-We're excited to welcome contributors to the Quantum LLM project.
+We're excited to welcome contributors to the Qynthra project.

 All contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read this document before participating in our community.